 There are

 1000 million consumers

-shopping with AR online and in-stores.
+shopping with AR online and in-stores.1

-of Snapchatters agree they'll use AR the same or more when shopping next year.
+of Snapchatters agree they'll use AR the same or more when shopping next year.2

-AR captures consumer attention AR delivers almost 2x the levels of visual attention compared to their non-AR equivalent, leading to improved memories and more powerful responses from consumers.
+AR captures consumer attention AR delivers almost 2x the levels of visual attention compared to their non-AR equivalent, leading to improved memories and more powerful responses from consumers.1

-Snapchatters who have interacted with a brand's AR experience are 39% more likely to pay attention to the brand.
-1: Zappar Article, "How augmented reality affects the brain" 2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=198) Q: Sometimes brands will create AR experiences through an app camera (e.g., a big movie company makes an AR experience where the heroes of a movie are fighting next to you, or a restaurant provides you a lens/filter/effect that turns you into a hamburger).
+Snapchatters who frequently use AR with their family and friends are 30% more likely to pay attention to a brand.2

+1: Zappar Article, "How augmented reality affects the brain" 2: 2021 Global Deloitte Digital Study commissioned by Snap Inc. Base = Snapchatters (n=154) Q: Sometimes brands will create AR experiences through an app camera (e.g., a big movie company makes an AR experience where the heroes of a movie are fighting next to you, or a restaurant provides you a lens/filter/effect that turns you into a hamburger).
 What impact, if any, does interacting with that AR experience have on your perception of that brand?